 High Summer Program: Have you wanted to do our in-depth apprenticeship, but lacked the ability to commit to the whole six months.
 This is a shortened version of our traditional apprentice program, intended to accommodate those with schedules that can be flexible over shorter periods, such as teachers and students.
 The shortened apprenticeship runs Mondays plus 1 weekend a month in July and August, for a total of 88 hours or more.

-There are several required tools for the program, which are necessary for harvesting, wild-crafting, and making herbal medicine.
+Materials There are several required tools for the program, which are necessary for harvesting, wild-crafting, and making herbal medicine.
 Medicine-making tools and supplies are recommended as well, so you can make the most of your learning.
 There are also recommended books to enhance the learning experience, but they are not required as each apprentice’s learning is tied to their own personal interests.

-Because of the personal nature of the program, we only accept 1-3 apprentices per season.
+Selection Process Because of the personal nature of the program, we can only accept 1-3 apprentices per season.
 It is simply not possible to tailor the curriculum to more people than that; we have had a wide range of experience levels and it lessens everyone’s experience when the group is too large.
 We are looking for reliable people with a desire to learn who can make the time commitment and appreciate our philosophy of tending the land.
 Formal herbal education experience is not required, although preference is given to candidates who demonstrate a true desire to expand their herbal knowledge.
 It is important to note that this program is what you make of it.

-For apprentices who are traveling from a distance to study, we offer a beautiful primitive campsite in our forest if you need a place to stay the night before your workday; this is especially helpful on workshop weekends, when you may be here three days in a row.
-We also offer students 20% discount on our Air BnB suite, and there are many other similar options in the area.
+Lodging For apprentices who are traveling from a distance to study, we offer a beautiful primitive campsite in our forest free of charge if you need a place to stay the night before your workday; this is especially helpful on course weekends, when you may be here three days in a row.
+We also offer students a discount on our Air BnB suite, and there are many other similar options in the area.